libxmq/xmq/README.md

 Type `xmq pom.xml > pom.xmq` to convert your pom.xml file into an xmq file.

-Make your desired changes in the xml file and then do `xmq pom.xmq > pom.xml` to convert it back.
+Make your desired changes in the xmq file and then do `xmq pom.xmq > pom.xml` to convert it back.

 You can read form stdin like this:  `cat pom.xml | xmq -`